Back to blog

 Load shedding

-Load shedding is rejecting work on purpose to keep the system available for the rest of the traffic.
+Load shedding is rejecting some work on purpose so the system stays available for the rest of the traffic.
+It is an act of care for the requests you can still serve well.

 1. Before expensive authentication fanout if possible.